sakib213195/The-Company-E-Voucher/The_Company_E-Voucher/ReadMe.txt

 4. Access Database Engine 2007/2010

 Installation Guideline
-1. Open setup.exe and install
+1. Unzip The Company Voucher-Installation Package.zip, open setup.exe and install
 2. Copy and Paste files inside Database folder to Local Disk D of your Computer **Easier if The Company E-Vouhcer File is extracted.